edcsu/Front-End-Web-Developer-Nanodegree-Program-Projects/fend-project-memory-game/README.md

 ## Instructions

 1. Open the **index.html** file in your favorite browser.
+2. Press the start button to initiate the timer.
-2. By doing so, the game has started as the timer will have commenced.
+3. By doing so, the game has started as the timer will have commenced.
     **Each turn:**
     1. The player flips one card over to reveal its underlying symbol.
     2. The player then turns over a second card, trying to find the corresponding       card with the same symbol.